-5. Stakeholder participation
+Stakeholder participation

 Openness and transparency towards our partners form part of our guiding principles.
 From the outset, we have regarded dialog with stakeholders as a significant factor in the long-term success of the company.
 Such dialog acts as a driving force and helps us to identify opportunities as well as risks at an early stage and take them into account in the way we conduct our business.
 Special open days for customers on subjects relevant to sustainability, dialog with our neighboring communities and analysts' conferences are just a few examples of the events we stage to understand the viewpoints and needs of internal and external stakeholders and to integrate them into our own actions.
 Our commitment to the regional network "Allianz für die Region" at the Salzgitter location constitutes a further example.
 The alliance pools resources from political and administrative circles, industry and science, thereby establishing conditions vital for a strong region.
-In joint projects and programs, the spotlight falls on the spheres of action represented by education, health, energy, the environment and natural resources, leisure, the mobility economy and research into mobility as well as economic development and the attraction of new business.
+In joint projects and programs, the spotlight falls on the spheres of action represented by education, mobility, regional marketing as well as business development.

 We conducted two extensive, detailed stakeholder dialog events as early as 2009 with the aim of identifying the aspects of corporate responsibility with relevance to the Salzgitter Group.
 In the course of the events, internal and external experts, among them representatives from science, politics and the media, the automotive and finance sectors, a firm of auditors and an environmental research institute as well as union and works council members, discussed and assessed a wide range of issues.
 The outcome was a ranking which reflected the internal and external expectations placed on the reporting of Salzgitter AG on the subject of corporate responsibility.
-This extensive preliminary work and the results obtained from it were referenced in the 2017 Non-Financial Report.
-To add to these findings and update them, we conducted further stakeholder interviews with representatives of different groupings in September/October 2018 - as announced.
+This extensive preliminary work and the results obtained from it were referenced in the first Non-Financial Report.
+To add to these findings and update them, we conducted further stakeholder interviews with representatives of different groupings in September / October 2018 - as announced.
 They included a fund manager, customers, suppliers, regional and national politicians, representatives of associations, an environmental NGO, employee representatives as well as the regional press.
 The results from these interviews basically confirmed the substantive reporting priorities we had previously set.
+As the Salzgitter Group did not undergo any significant changes with regard to production plants and products, we have relied on the previous results of our discussions with stakeholders for the 2019 Non-Financial Report.